chronology

 November 9 - In Germany, the Kristallnacht marks a brutal escalation of the antis mitism

 November 23 - The Epstein d submit a new naturalization application to the police department.
-Despite the prestigious recommendations, this request will not succeed.
+Despite prestigious recommendations, this request will not succeed.

 1939

-January 24 - Intuition of the title finitif of Children of the Night: The dogs and wolves caught between the flames of hell.
+24 January - Intuition of the title finitif of Children of the Night: The dogs and wolves caught between the flames of hell.
 (Work journals, 1939 / IMEC)

 March 15 - The German troops arrive in Soviet Russia and occupy the region of the South.